GeorgeSheslow/Sensors_and_Control_Fetch_Robot/README.md

 - download fetch_gazebo and add to catkin_ws

-- Ensure all dependicies are downloaded
+- Ensure all dependicies are downloaded (including PyQt5, python3)

 # fetch_robot_sim